Okay, here’s the situation:

 So, if a plagiarism checker doesn’t find duplications but you feel that something is wrong with the text you’re reading, here’s how you can detect its problematic spots:

-It doesn’t fit the writing style of a given author: his or her other works sound different.
+• It doesn’t fit the writing style of a given author: their other works sound different.

 In a Word…